RedCiudadana/ServiciosPublicosAdmin/README.md

 # After install database we need to create labels in graph database
 Before create labes we should initialize AGE connection with this queries.
+Notes: run this queries in the database application otherwhise age extension is not loadeed correctly.

 ```
+CREATE EXTENSION 'age';
 LOAD 'age';
 SET search_path = ag_catalog, "$user", public;
 ```